 Not all governance and compliance issues are legal matters but could be acquired aims of the business or an exercise in marketing.
 However, regular IT systems that guide your business’s core activities probably won’t cover the requirements of the various standards your C-Suite might have decided to follow.
 You need GRC tools.

-Here is our list of the nine best GRC tools:
+Here is our list of the ten best GRC tools:

 - SolarWinds Security Event Manager EDITOR’S CHOICE A SIEM service that includes automated compliance risk management, log management, and compliance auditing.
 It runs on Windows Server.
 Get a 30-day free trial.

 - ManageEngine ADAudit Plus (FREE TRIAL) This software implements activity tracking, which is an important step in compliance reporting.
 Available for Windows Server, AWS, and Azure.
 Start a 30-day free trial.

 - Datadog Cloud Security Posture Management Part of a cloud-based security platform that offers a tailored risk assessment service.